Which of the following pairs of compounds are constitutional isom... | Channels for Pearson+

 1

-Compare the molecular formulas: Check if the compounds in each pair have the same molecular formula.
-If they do, they might be constitutional isomers.
+Compare the molecular formulas of each pair to determine if they are the same: Ethene and Ethyne have different formulas, Cyclohexane and Hexene have the same formula, Butane and 2-methylpropane have the same formula, Methanol and Ethanol have different formulas.

-Examine the connectivity of atoms: For pairs with the same molecular formula, analyze the structure to see if the connectivity of atoms differs between the two compounds.
+For the pairs with the same molecular formula, examine the connectivity of atoms: Cyclohexane is a cyclic structure while Hexene is an alkene with a double bond, Butane is a straight-chain alkane while 2-methylpropane is a branched alkane.

-Identify the pair that fits the definition: Based on the analysis, identify which pair of compounds are constitutional isomers by having the same molecular formula but different connectivity.
+Identify the pair that are constitutional isomers: Butane and 2-methylpropane have the same molecular formula and different connectivity, confirming they are constitutional isomers.

 Watch next